hmrc/vat-email-bounce-notification/README.md

 This is the repository for VAT Email Bounce Notification

-This service receives invalid email address then processes the information to ETMP, which then updates the customer information to show it is an invalid email address.
+This service receives invalid email addresses from event hub then sends the information to ETMP, which then updates the customer information to show it is an invalid email address.

 ## Requirements